Chowdhury-Arafat/Data_Science/README.md

-I have learned using Linux and it seems very powerful, speceially its power of automated inspired  me to move from windows.
-I hope to leverage what i learn from this into my next project.
+It's a great opportunity to learn Linux.
+As I started learning Linux it seemed very powerful, especially its power of automated inspired  me to move from windows.
+I hope to leverage what I learn from this into my next project.